-It follows a Baek So-jin (Jung Ji-soo), a dark and mysterious teenager with a unique gift – the ability to perform procedures on people.
+It follows Baek So-jin (Jung Ji-soo), a dark and mysterious teenager with a unique gift – the ability to perform supernatural procedures on people.
 And by procedures, we mean curses.
-All that she requires to undertake these procedures include a personal item, their name in Chinese characters, a photo and away she goes.
+All that she requires to undertake these procedures include a personal item, their name in Chinese characters and a photo.

 Apparently her fate (which is never explained) is linked with gun reporter Im Jin-hee (Uhm Ji-won) who is currently investigating an IT company called Forest, led by the rather shady CEO Jin Jong-hyun (Sung Dong-il) who counts shaman Jin Kyung (Jo Min-soo) as one of his closest confidants.

 And the connection between So-jin and the dodgy CEO?
 Well, she happens to be a child of a shaman who performed a ritual on him years ago that went horribly wrong resulting in her (So-jin’s mother’s) demise.
 If you are confused, bear with me, because this is just the beginning.

 The first encounter between Jin-hee and So-jin is a bit fraught.
 Jin-hee is looking for information on Forest and So-jin offers up her tale of woe with a catch.
 She needs a personal belonging of the CEO’s to perform a ritual.
 But our reporter does not believe in curses or procedures and promptly declines the offer.